 The DS will be used to check the pressure of a defueling canister previously dewatered and covered.
-The defueling canister is placed in either of the two canister locations used for dewatering.
-Valve V016A or V016B is closed, and the appropriate argon supply line is connected.
-The canister pressure is read from pressure indicator PI-12A or PI-12B by opening valve VO14A or VO14B.
+The defueling canister is placed in either of the two (2) canister locations used for dewatering.
+Valve VO16A or VO16B is closed, and the appropriate argon supply line is connected.
+The canister pressure is read from pressure indicator PI-12A or PI-12B by opening valve V014A or V014B.
 The cover gas reading may vary from the value recorded when the canister was initially covered because of vaporization of water, heating of the cover gas or cooling of the cover gas.
-The cover gas pressure is adjusted to the original value by adjusting the pressure regulator, V002A or V002B (PCV-1A or PCV-1B), and opening valve V016A or V016B.
-The argon isolation valve, VO16A or VO16B, is then closed.
-The cover gas pressure is monitored by pressure indicator PI-12A or PI-12B for a minimum of ten minutes.
-In this time period if the pressure drops more than 0.2 psi and/or bubbles from the canister are visible from the DS platform, the canister will not be shipped.
+The cover gas pressure is adjusted to the original value by adjusting the pressure regulatory, V002A or V002B (PCV-1A or PCV-1B), and opening valve V016A or V016B.
+The argon isolation valve, V016A or VO16B, is then closed.
+The cover gas pressure is monitored by pressure indicator PI-12A or PI-12B.
+Once the cover gas has been applied, the relief valves are removed and the purge and drain connections are capped.
+The canister is then monitored for a minimum of ten (10) minutes.
+In this time period, if bubbles from the canister are visible from the DS platform. the canister will not be shipped.
 The leak will be located and repaired, and the canister will be repressurized and pressure checked again before shipping.
 Repair procedures for a leaking canister are not within the scope of this document.